kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

    of the sensor.
 -  The *Additional information* tab displays the custom properties of the sensor.
--  The *Latest data* tab shows the latests observations received from the sensor.
+-  The *Latest data* tab shows the latest observations received from the sensor.

 The main properties of the *Details* tab are the following: